 Additional steps must be taken to help prevent the spread of the potentially deadly virus in the household.

 “Home isolation is recommended for people who are ill with COVID-19 and are a risk to their family and visitors.
-They must be carefully watched in case their symptoms worsen,” says Ghazala Sharieff, MD, Scripps chief medical officer, clinical excellence and experience.
+They must be carefully watched in case their symptoms worsen,” says Ghazala Sharieff, MD, MBA, Scripps Health chief medical officer, acute care and clinical excellence.

 The CDC recommends that people with COVID-19 or who believe they are infected should:

 - Stay home and do not leave unless it’s for medical care.
 Get rest and stay hydrated.